 Some people find that to be creative with their pages very easy and others like me need some inspiration for what to put into my travel journal.

-Here are some travel journal ideas that you can create while you are traveling.
+Here are some travel journal ideas that will help you create a travel journal while you are traveling.

 A Packing Checklist